(Click here for bottom)

 SSFH

-(UK) Society for the Study of French History.
-Publishes the journal French History, covering from the early Middle Ages to the twentieth century.
-Also promotes french-history, an electronic mailing list.
+The Society for the Study of French History.
+Based in the nearby UK.
+SSFH publishes the journal French History, covering from the early Middle Ages to the twentieth century.
+SSFH also promotes french-history, an electronic mailing list.

 SSGD